 To register images we choose dense flow fields as a transformation model.
-While significant advances have been made in the development of robust optical flow algorithms, one of their drawbacks is that the commonly employed coarse-to-fine approach does not allow for the registration of structures which are displaced by a distance greater than their own size, due to the structure being completely blurred away at the pyramid level that would allow its matching $[\mathbf{D}]$.
+While significant advances have been made in the development of robust optical flow algorithms, one of their drawbacks is that the commonly employed coarse-to-fine approach does not allow for the registration of structures which are displaced by a distance greater than their own size, due to the structure being completely blurred away at the pyramid level that would allow its matching [5].
 To build an accurate, dense AAM we need to register structures that are only a few pixels in size but which may be displaced by several pixels within the training images.
 To overcome this limitation we therefore propose a two-stage approach.
-An initial estimate of the flow is computed using a modern optical flow algorithm and is used to approximately align two input images; we use the implementation of Liu [\square].
+An initial estimate of the flow is computed using a modern optical flow algorithm and is used to approximately align two input images; we use the implementation of Liu [21].
 A refinement step is then carried out calculating flow between the two partially aligned images over a small range of $\pm r$ pixels, where we have empirically set r = 15.

 We formulate the flow refinement problem as a Markov Random Field (MRF) optimisation.
 Since we allow for displacements of $\pm r$ pixels in both the horizontal and vertical directions this results in $(2r+1)^2$ possible integer displacements.
-Optimising simultaneously over all displacements would result in a number of labels that is too large for current MRF optimisers.
-To make the problem computationally tractable, we estimate the horizontal and vertical components of the flow field independently.
+Optimising simultaneously over all displacements would result in a large number of labels that is impractical for current standard MRF optimisers.
+To make the problem computationally tractable, we estimate the horizontal and vertical components of the flow field independently, reducing the number of labels to (2r+1) in each case.
 In the following we outline the method for solving for horizontal flow u, the method for calculating vertical flow being analogous.

 We define an MRF with one node per pixel, connected in a 4-neighbourhood with the following energy terms.
 The pairwise term P{ij} between two connected nodes, i and j, takes the form of a truncated quadratic, where P{max} is the point at which the quadratic is truncated and α is a weighting term.
 This pairwise term encourages piecewise smoothness.
-The unary term, $U{(a,b)}$, for a pixel in column a and row b is given by